Degree and Class Year

 What is/was the best thing about living on campus?

 Living on campus is great because of how close you are to everything!
 Friends, classes, the library, your professors, events.
 It makes it really easy to feel connected to everything that’s happening around campus and to be a part of the community.
 It’s also just such a gorgeous environment to get to live in.
 There are so many great spots on campus to study outside when the weather is nice, and I love my morning walks to class!

 If you have studied or will study overseas while at Lewis & Clark, how did you choose your program?
 What did your overseas study add to your L&C experience so far?

 I’m very excited to be going on the Siena, Italy, program next spring.
-I chose this program because it complemented both of my majors really nicely.
-Italy is a hugely significant location in the classical world.
+I chose this program because it complemented both my major and minor really nicely.
+Italy is a hugely significant location in the Classical world.
 It’s also a location that was frequented by many important figures in the modernist literary movement, which is the area of focus within my major.
 This program is an amazing opportunity to be immersed in a new culture while also furthering my personal passions.

 Who is your mentor on campus?
 Why do you consider this person your mentor?